What is IPC Pain Week?

 04. Interprofessional Work (Small Group Sessions)

-Step into the dynamic world of interprofessional collaboration with small group sessions of students from our eight participating faculties—these sessions center around real-world pain cases, offering a unique platform for hands-on experience.
+Step into the dynamic world of interprofessional collaboration with small group sessions of students from our eight participating faculties, these sessions center around comprehensive pain cases using a Virtual Interactive Case (VIC), offering a unique platform for hands-on experience.

 Small Group Sessions